-Being the parent of a child who struggles with addiction is one of the toughest, more heartbreaking things anyone could go through.
-You want to do everything you can to take away their pain and suffering, but you don’t want to enable them to continue using drugs or drinking.
+Being the parent of a child who struggles with addiction is one of the toughest, most heartbreaking things anyone could go through.
+You want to do everything you can to take away the pain and suffering, but you don’t want to enable them to continue using drugs or drinking.

-Those who have struggled with addiction in the past or who have had children struggle with addiction gave their own advice to parents who currently have a child struggling.
+Parents who have struggled with addiction or who have had children struggle with addiction gave their own advice to those who currently have an addicted child.
 Here is what they had to say:

-Many teens or young adults who start experimenting with drugs are pretty ignorant about drug use, the potential for abuse, and what exactly is in these drugs that make them so harmful.
+Many teens or young adults who start experimenting with drugs are inexperienced about drug use, the potential for abuse, and what exactly is in drugs that make them harmful.

-Maria explained that her parents never talked to her about drugs, and she wishes that she were more educated about meth before trying it for the first time.
+Maria explained that her parents never talked to her about drugs, and she wishes that she was more educated about meth before trying it for the first time.

 If you’re worried that your child might be experimenting with dangerous drugs, have an honest conversation with them about the reality of drug use and addiction.
-Don’t try to use scare tactics or the D.A.R.E tactic of “just say no”.
-Because the truth is, your child will probably have a drink or casually smoke here and there when they’re in high school or college.
+You have probably heard of the D.A.R.E tactic of “just say no”, but it’s best if you don’t use this method with your child.
+The truth is, your child will probably have a drink or casually smoke when they’re in high school or college.

 Communication is key here.
-Tell your kids that they will probably feel pressure to try different drugs throughout their life, and if they have an idea of what they could be getting themselves into, it might decrease their chance of trying meth, cocaine, and other dangerous drugs.
+Teach your kids they will probably feel pressure to try different drugs and do they have an idea of what they could be getting themselves into.
+It might decrease their chance of trying meth, cocaine, and other dangerous drugs.

-Most importantly, make sure this communication is honest and open.
+Most importantly, make sure your communication is honest and open.
 One of the failures of the D.A.R.E approach is that children and teens sense parents will reprimand or punish them if they find out they are experimenting with drugs, so they then hide it.
-This is exactly what you don’t want to happen.
+This can be the worst-case scenario for your child, and it is exactly what you don’t want to happen.

-Additionally, when parents take a zero tolerance approach, this contrasts very strongly with their use of a substance within their peer group.
-They and their friends are having fun.
-At the very least, they’re not getting yelled at for using.
-So a zero tolerance policy simply pushes a divide between the parent and child, driving their use underground.
-This is when the lying and sneaking around starts to happen.
+Additionally, when parents take a zero-tolerance approach, this contrasts strongly with their drug use within their peer group.
+A zero-tolerance policy simply creates a divide between the parent and child, driving their use underground.
+This is usually when the lying and sneaking around starts to happen.

-You want to avoid that kind of situation at all costs, so have open conversations with your son or daughter.
-If you’ve already gone the zero tolerance route and that divide is already there, you’re going to have your work cut out for you rebuilding that bridge, but it can be done, so don’t worry.
+You want to avoid this kind of situation at all costs, so have open conversations with your son or daughter.
+If you’ve already gone the zero-tolerance route and that divide is already there, you’re going to have your work cut out for you rebuilding that bridge, but it can be done, so don’t worry.

-David Sheff, the author of the book Beautiful Boy, didn’t know how to deal with his son’s addiction for years.
-His son, Nik, used everything from marijuana, alcohol, cocaine, and later struggled with meth addiction for many years.
+David Sheff, the author of the book Beautiful Boy, didn’t know how to deal with his son’s addiction.
+His son, Nik, used marijuana, alcohol, cocaine, and later struggled with meth addiction for many years.
 Nik refused to go to rehab for a long time, but when he finally agreed, David was relieved.

 David wished that he was more educated about addiction, and knew just how difficult it is for many to stay sober after participating in dangerous behaviors for years.
 More importantly, he wishes he’d known what support strategies he could help with as a parent.
 Rehab is the beginning of a journey, not a fix in itself, and a good treatment program will involve the family to give them support techniques to increase the chances of a successful long-term recovery.

 Many parents also don’t understand that drug use is sometimes fueled by unresolved trauma.
-Unfortunutely, it’s very common for victims of physical or sexual abuse, bullying, or other traumaitic incidnets to turn to drugs or alcohol when they’re older.
+Unfortunately, it’s very common for victims of physical or sexual abuse, bullying, or other traumatic incidents to turn to drugs or alcohol when they’re older.
 It’s very important that you offer support to your child if they have suffered from something traumatic, and encourage them to receive therapy for their addiction and for their unresolved trauma as well.

-Nik Sheff, the inspiration for the book Beautiful Boy, explained that sometimes, there’s nothing a parent can do to help their child get sober.
-This isn’t exactly true.
+Nik Sheff, the inspiration for the book Beautiful Boy, explained that sometimes, there’s nothing a parent can do to help their child get sober, but this isn’t always true.
 A parent can always help and provide support, but, ultimately, the final decision will be your child’s and you need to focus on your own well-being as much as theirs.